-Output voltage)/(Input voltage) attenuates by a factor of
+(Output voltage)/(Input voltage) attenuates by a factor of

-To understand this let us consider figure 1 which shows the voltage gain of a circuit over a wide range of frequencies.
-We can express the gain of the circuit in decibel as:
+To understand this, let us consider figure 1, which shows the voltage gain of a circuit over a wide range of frequencies.
+We can express the gain of the circuit in decibels as:

 Initially, when the :